Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

      ![](../media/cc15.png)

 You have now created a DLP policy that scans for Credit Card numbers in Microsoft outlook and allows users to provide a business justification to override the policy.

+## Review
+In this lab, you have completed:
++ Create a DLP policy

+## You have successfully completed the lab